DataKind-DC/homelessness-service-navigator/filters.md

 # Recommended Filters for Homeless Services App

-* What language do you prefer?
+* What is your primary language?
 * Are you by yourself?
     * Are you with another adult (e.g. spouse, partner, relative)?
     * Are you with any children?